 - Access to resources – you need to do deals with suppliers and achieve proprietary resources

-- Finally, access to distribution channels distributors, proprietary network exclusivity
+- Access to distribution channels distributors, proprietary network exclusivity

 Now you have a basic understanding of market analysis for a business plan.
 And hopefully, you realise it’s a vital part of your business plan is the market analysis section.
 It’s a chance to show your market expertise and how financially attractive the market is.